ItsMeBrille/MMM-TVGuide/README.md

 ## TODO

 - Styling rework.
 Spice up CSS with colors and logos to avoid the boring flat look
-- Backend rework so the API-fetch can fetch all channels individually to save bandwidth
+- Backend rework so the API fetch can fetch all channels individually to save bandwidth

 ## APIs